 Here you’ll find common terms used on our pages.
-We’ve also included helpful graphics about navigating the immigration system and our services, and some reading and listening sources so you can learn more.
+We’ve also included helpful graphics about how to navigate the immigration system and our services, as well as immigration books, movies, and podcasts so you can learn more.

 When the United States grants protection on its territory to individuals from another country who are fleeing persecution or serious danger.
 The protection allows them to remain in the U.S. without fear of deportation (non-refoulement), and ensures and humane treatment and access to a durable solution.
 In the U.S. you must be physically present in the States to file for asylum, and individuals have one year from arriving on U.S. soil (at any port or border point) to apply.

 An individual who is seeking protection outside of their country.
 An asylum-seeker is someone whose asylum claim has not yet been decided on by the U.S. government.
 Asylum-seekers cannot be sent back to their country of origin while they wait for their status to be decided.
 They are entitled to a fair procedures and humane treatment.
 However, they do not receive government benefits.
 Not every asylum-seeker will ultimately be recognized as a refugee, but every refugee was initially an asylum-seeker.